muttttt/Favorite-1/README.md

 ## What I Like About Terraforming Mars
 - Makes you think critically
-- Can use different strategies for every game
+  Complex systems force you to make hard decisions.
+- Variety of strategies to use
+  Use strategies like focusing on trade, or production instead.
+- Replayability
-- Every game is different even if you play with the same coorporation
+  Every game is different even if you play with the same coorporation.

 ![TM Board game](TMboardgame.png)